italia/Satosa-Saml2Spid/README.md

 #### Pending contributions to idpy

-These are mandatory only for getting Spid SAML2 working:
+These are mandatory only for getting Spid SAML2 working, these are not needed for any other traditional SAML2 deployment:

 - [[Micro Service] Decide backend by target entity ID](https://github.com/IdentityPython/SATOSA/pull/220) This is a work in progress that works as it is!